lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to create new data in Linc Lookup Values.md

 For more in-depth information on Linc Lookup Values (including a list of all the types of master data that is stored in this table) please read our documentation article on [Linc Lookup Values](/articles/Configuration/Master%20Data/Linc%20Lookup%20Values)

-From time to time, you may need to add new master data records in this table – for instance when you start receiving pallets from a new packhouse and the packhouse code does not yet exist in your master date; or when a new variety code is being packed that you must add to Linc Lookup Values.
+From time to time, you may need to add new master data records in this table � for instance when you start receiving pallets from a new packhouse and the packhouse code does not yet exist in your master date; or when a new variety code is being packed that you must add to Linc Lookup Values.

 In this step-by-step guide we will:

-- Show you how to add a new master data record in Linc Lookup Values for master data that does not have a “parent”
+- Show you how to add a new master data record in Linc Lookup Values for master data that does not have a parent
-- Show you how to add a new master data record in Linc Lookup Values for master data that does have a related “parent”
+- Show you how to add a new master data record in Linc Lookup Values for master data that does have a related parent

 **What do we mean with "parents"?**